 -On April 21st, 2020 I created and email for the battalion key leadership (Bn XO, S3, S4) explaining the situation we were handed by the IMEF inspection team.
 In that email I line out all of the events leading up to the inspection and a plan to ensure health is achieved.
-The Information in the email was collected by having a snap-to discussion with the 15th MEU Platoon Commander, Platoon Sergeant and Platoon Information in the email was collected by having a snap-to discussion with the 15th MEU Platoon Commander, Platoon Sergeal and Platoon Maintenance Chief in my office.
-In attendance was the releasing Responsible Office(3), (b)(6), (b)(and shortly after this in-person discussion he and I cate(8), (b)(6), (b)(7\$(4)) After this discussion I called the Battalion Commander(3), (b)(6), (b)(6),
+The information in the email was collected by having a snap-to discussion with the 15th MEU Platoon Commander, Platoon Sergeant and Platoon Maintenance Chief in my office.
+In attendance was the releasing Responsible Office(3), (b)(6), (b)(8), (b)(6), (b)(8), after this in-person discussion he and I called B, (b)(6), (b)(6)scheduled a follow-up meeting the next morning with him.
+Facts provided to the staff were: